 Mr. S.P.
 Oswal was born in 1942.
 He holds a Masters Degree in Commerce with Gold Medal from Punjab University, Chandigarh.
-The Phenomenal growth Vardhman Group has achieved in the last four decades has been possible solely because of his charismatic leadership.
-The Group employs about 23, 000 people and its presence is felt throughout India.
-Vardhman Group today has the largest yarn manufacturing capacity in the country with over 8, 00, 000 spindles.
+The phenomenal growth Vardhman Group has achieved in the last four decades, has been possible solely because of his charismatic leadership.
+The Group employs about 25, 000 people and its presence is felt throughout India.
+Vardhman Group today has the largest yarn manufacturing capacity in the country with over 8, 50, 000 spindles.
 It also has one of the largest fabric weaving plants and also has one of the most modern state of the art fabric processing facility in the country.
-Apart from this he had even set examples for others and hence has helped in rapid industrialisation during the post liberalization period.
+Apart from this, he had even set examples for others and hence has helped in rapid industrialisation during the post liberalization period.

 Mr Oswal believes in the power of youth.
-He believes if the youth are equipped to be self-reliant, could build up a career on merit.
-Training programmes for the youth of socially under privileged students are being run for the last three years.
-As a result, nearly 140 students have got employment, fourth such a programme is being run currently.
+He believes if the youth are equipped to be self-reliant, they could build up a career on merit.
+Training programmes for the youth of socially under privileged students have been run for the last three years.
+As a result, nearly 200 students have got employment.

 Mr Oswal believes that every corporate house has a social responsibility.
-This commitment towards the society has resulted in setting up of educational and research institutions in Ludhiana, Baddi and a new school at Budni in Madhya Pradesh.
+This commitment towards the society has resulted in setting up of educational and research institutions in Ludhiana, Baddi and a new school at Budhni in Madhya Pradesh.
 He believes education is incomplete if assessment of a student is limited only to the marks obtained.
 Drawing the philosophy of Sri Aurobindo, he initiated practices for the introduction of holistic development of human beings.
-This principle is religiously followed at Sri Aurobindo College of Commerce and Management in Ludiana and in Sri Aurobindo Public School, Baddi.
+This principle is religiously followed at Sri Aurobindo College of Commerce and Management in Ludiana and in Sri Aurobindo Public School, Baddi and Budhni.